 Most importantly, Sous Vide actually prevents evaporating losses of flavor volatiles and moisture- therefore, your food retains much more nutrition benefits.
 Oh, and will actually taste better.

 Cooking slow, under a low temperature you impart additional flavor benefits while also avoiding overcooking.
 Sous Vide allows for extremely low temp and longer duration cooking time.
 With nano-technology, Home cooks are utilizing the same precise temperature control one reserved only for professional chefs.

-As times change and we age in body and mind, our eating habits typically get altered according to how much exercise we participate in, what tastes titillate our senses, and our hormones that are affected by specific foods.
+As times change and we age in body and mind, our eating habits typically get altered according to how much exercise we participate in, what tastes titillate our senses and our hormones that are affected by specific foods.

 All of these avenues and levels of how we eat and what nourishing foods go into our systems can affect our health for the long haul.
 Dis-ease and illness are a complicated outcome when nutrition goes unchecked.
-Organic foods, food grown from their source and unaltered in processing are by and large the single most important root of every facet of our mind, soul, and bodily health.
+Organic foods, food grown from their source and unaltered in the processing are by and large the single most important root of every facet of our mind, soul, and bodily health.

 I’ve adhered to a simple dietary rule when it comes to creating meals: simplicity in one bowl.
 I realize it’s not fancy or laden with sauces and special designs on a plate, yet it works for me and it’s about as nourishing and filling as one can imagine.
 I tend to mix up the ingredients, but it all lands in one bowl as the final meal.